Key Takeaways

 The question is not "who believes in governance?"
 The question is "who does everyone else listen to?"
 Those are your champions.

-“If your champion network is entirely composed of people who already love technology, you've built an echo chamber.
-You need the skeptics and practical operators.”
+“If your champion network is made up of people who already love technology, you've built an echo chamber.
+You need the skeptics, the practical operators, the people who will say 'this doesn't work for my workflow' and force you to make it better.
+Diversity of perspective beats depth of technical knowledge every time.”

 Five Objections to AI Governance and How to Answer Them